-Make the eggs: Preheat the oven to 375F.
-Grease a 8×11 inch glass baking dish well with non-stick cooking spray or coconut oil.
-Whisk eggs, milk, and seasonings (I do 1/4 tsp each salt, pepper and garlic powder) in a bowl and then pour into the baking dish.
-Cook for 20-25 minutes, until eggs are fully cooked and the center is no longer jiggly.
-Cut into 6 equal slices, and set aside to cool.
+Make the eggs: Preheat the oven to 350F.
+Grease a 8×11 or 9×13 inch glass or ceramic casserole dish well with non-stick cooking spray or coconut oil, or line with parchment paper and then grease for easier cleanup.
+Whisk eggs, milk, and seasonings in a bowl and then pour into the prepared baking dish.
+Cook for 23-26 minutes, until eggs are fully cooked and the center is no longer jiggly.
+Remove from the pan and cut into 6 equal slices, then set aside to cool.

-Toast the muffins (optional): Lay the English muffin halves out on a half size baking sheet, cut side facing up.
-Brush each with melted butter.
-Place into the 375F oven for 5-7 minutes or until the edges are crispy and golden brown.
+Toast the muffins: Lay the English muffin halves out on a half size baking sheet, cut side facing up.
+Optional: Brush each with melted butter.
+Place into the 375F oven for 5-7 minutes or until the edges are crispy and golden brown, or toast in your toaster oven as you prefer.
 If toasting at the same time as cooking the eggs, put the eggs on the bottom rack and the muffins on the top rack.
 Watch closely so they don’t burn.
-This step is preferred when eating the muffins right after cooking, but not required if going straight into the freezer.

-Assemble and store: Once all the parts are cooked and cooled, assemble your breakfast sandwiches.
-Each with a slice of egg, one piece of bacon, and a slice of cheese.
-Wrap each sandwich in parchment paper.
-If freezing, store all sandwiches in a gallon Ziploc bag and store sealed in the freezer, enjoy within 1-2 months.
+Assemble and store: Once all the parts are cooked and cooled, assemble your breakfast sandwiches: Add a slice of egg, one piece of bacon, and a slice of cheese.
+Wrap each sandwich in parchment paper and then foil (or your preferred wrapping method).
+If freezing, store all sandwiches in a gallon Ziploc bag and store sealed in the freezer, enjoy within 3-6 months.
 If refrigerating, use an airtight container and enjoy within 4 days.

-Reheating: From the refrigerator, reheat in the microwave on High in 30 second increments for about 1 minute until heated through.
+Microwave: microwave on High in 30 second increments for about 1 minute until heated through.
 From the freezer, reheat in the microwave on Medium-High power (I do level 7) in 30 second increments for about 2 minutes, flipping halfway through.
-If you prefer a crispy muffin, separate the muffin from the frozen sandwich insides and reheat the muffin separately in a toaster.
-After reheating a couple of these sandwiches, you’ll figure out your preferred method easily.